Dude Fire (Arizona) – June 26, 1990

-- Using Look Up, Down and Around (Operational Engagement section, green) in the Incident Response Pocket Guide (IRPG), PMS 461, what indicators are most significant in your area to let you know the fire behavior may become problematic?
+- Use Look Up, Down and Around in the Operational Engagement section (green) in the Incident Response Pocket Guide (IRPG), PMS 461.
+What indicators are most significant in your area to let you know the fire behavior may become problematic?

-The Haines Index, a measure of the atmosphere’s effect on a fire’s growth potential, was adopted for inclusion on Fire Weather forecasts issued by the National Weather Service.
+Also, the Haines Index, a measure of the atmosphere’s effect on a fire’s growth potential, was adopted for inclusion on fire weather forecasts issued by the National Weather Service.

-- Review and discuss the Haines Index information (Other References section, white) in the IRPG.
+- Review and discuss Haines Index (Other References section, white) in the IRPG.

-- Review LCES in the IRPG (Operational Engagement section, green) and discuss how you and your crew establish and maintain LCES.
+- Review LCES (Operational Engagement section, green) in the IRPG and discuss how you and your crew will establish and maintain LCES.